isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 The ``last-scopes`` and ``last-state`` parameters contain information about the HA scopes served by the partner and its state.
-This information is gathered during the heartbeat command exchange, so it may not be accurate if a communication problem occurs between the partners and this status information is not refreshed.
+This information is gathered during the :isccmd:`ha-heartbeat` command exchange, so it may not be accurate if a communication problem occurs between the partners and this status information is not refreshed.
 In such a case, it may be useful to send the :isccmd:`status-get` command to the partner server directly to check its current state.
 The ``age``